thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/ontrack/documentation/panopoto-integration/panopto-upload-process.md

 ### 2. Upload Parts:
 - Split the Video File: Split the video into parts, each no larger than 5MB.
 You can adjust the part size as needed.

 - Upload Each Part: Iterate over the parts and upload them using the AWS SDK.
-Track the ETag for each part.

 ```ruby
 # Read the video file in 5MB chunks and upload parts